mapbender/mapbender-documentation/en/functions/editing/digitizer/digitizer_configuration.rst

 YAML-Definition for the element Digitizer in mapbender.yml
 ==========================================================

-This code-snippet shows how to include the Digitizer into a YAML-file based application.
+This template can be used to insert the element into a YAML application.

 .. code-block:: yaml